-Girls’ Generation Should NEVER Disband — How And Why SM Entertainment Can Keep SNSD Together For K-Pop And Sones [Opinion]
+Girls’ Generation Should Never Disband — How And Why SM Entertainment Can Keep SNSD Together For K-Pop And Sones [Opinion]

 Girls’ Generation would heavily benefit from having their own independent label outside of SM Entertainment managing their affairs.
 They can take care of each member’s individual needs given the fact that three members (Taeyeon, Tiffany, Hyoyeon) are pursuing solo music careers, three other members (Yoona, Sooyoung, Yuri) are pursuing acting careers, one (Seohyun) is pursuing both, and the last (Sunny) is making a mark for herself in radio and variety shows.

 If Girls’ Generation or its sub-group Girls’ Generation-TTS, were to make comebacks, it can easily work around solo endeavors if they were single albums or planned for special times of the year.
-For example, Christmas would considered a special time for the girls to comeback as a girl group for Sones.
+For example, Christmas would consider a special time for the girls to come back as a girl group for Sones.
 Still, it would not precedence over solo endeavors.

-Throughout this setup though, Girls’ Generation will still be in existence.
-The only difference is that the girl group that worked really hard together to entertain millions around the world as a girl group will now be a singular entity that divides up to take on other faucets of entertainment individually.
+Throughout this setup, though, Girls’ Generation will still be in existence.
+The only difference is that the girl group that worked really hard together to entertain millions around the world as a girl group will now be a singular entity that divides up to take on other facets of entertainment individually.

 Why should Girls’ Generation never disband?